 If you are looking to broaden your horizons and expand on your current knowledge of biomedicine then this is the course for you.

-The course explores four different academic themes each year and further information will be released in December 2020, further details of which can be found on the Programme details page.
+The course explores four different academic themes each year and further information will be released on these when the Summer School opens for applications.
 There will also be guest lectures, a mini research project and a career event.
 The course is perfectly designed to help support and push those looking to pursue future careers in biomedicine, or considering a master's programme.

 Am I eligible to attend this Summer School?